Privacy Notice

 • Part 4: sets out a separate regime for the three intelligence services.

-• Data Subject: A data subject is a living person who can be identified from personal data, and will often be the client of CSRB Limited.
+• Data Subject: A Data Subject is a living person who can be identified from personal data.

-• Individual Rights: In UK data privacy law, individuals have rights over their personal data.
-These rights allow the individual to ask the data controller to do something, or stop doing something with their personal data.
+• Individual Rights: In UK data protection law, individuals have rights over their personal data.
+These rights allow the individual to ask the Data Controller to do something or stop doing something with their personal data.
 There are eight individual rights.

 • Information Commissioner’s Office (ICO): The Information Commissioner’s Office (ICO) is the UK’s independent body set up to uphold information rights.